 Interlibrary loan services are available.
 We can assist you in getting materials that are not available in the M.A.I.N. system.

 There are 14 public access computers in the main part of the library, 12 of them providing free Internet access, as well as eight other computers in the children’s section of the library.
 In addition, there are two computers with one shared printer in the Young Adults section that were generously donated by the Friends of the Florham Park Library.
 All of the library printers are color printers.
-The library has 2 scanners for public use; one connected to a PC and one that scans directly to your flash drive.
+The library has 3 scanners for public use; two that are connected to PCs and one that scans directly to your flash drive.
 Fax service is available for a small fee, as well as, a black and white copier.

 The Library is a wireless hotspot providing Internet access for users with wireless-enabled devices.
 The wireless network is not connected to the library’s printers.
 The entry lobby has a café area where patrons can enjoy refreshments while using the wireless Internet access.
 Anti-virus, security and privacy protection is the responsibility of the user.
 The Library has an Internet Access Policy and a Wireless Internet Usage Policy in place.

 The Library offers a collection of books, magazines, CDs, DVDs and games, over 59,000 items, for the public.
 In addition, there are a number of electronic resources available.
 EBooks, audiobooks, magazines and songs can be accessed or downloaded from the Digital section of the FPPL website.
 There are a number of interactive online resources to support learning on the Learning section of the FPPL website.
 If you need to do research, we offer a wide range of databases that include but are not limited to literary criticism, car repair, full text magazines, antique prices.
 Please explore the Research section of the website to discover the amazing amount of information the Florham Park Public Library is making available for you.